-If you opt for the earlier B16, you’ll be even lower, with just 160hp, and 111ft/lbs torque on offer in stock form.
+If you opt for the earlier B16, you’ll be even lower – just 160hp, and 111ft/lbs torque on offer in stock form.

-So, in that regard, on paper, the B18C reigns supreme over the B16 in stock form.
+So, the B18C reigns supreme over the B16 in stock form, right?

-For the additional cost that you may need to put into a B18, an upgraded B16 may end up being the more sensible option.
+For the additional cost that you may need to put into a B18, an upgraded B16 may end up being more sensible.

-Parts are often cheap for the B16, and there are a lot of tuning options available on the market.
-If you’re keen for a 1.8L displacement further down the line, then you can bore out your B16 to achieve this.
+B16 parts are cheaper, and there are a lot of tuning options available.
+If you’re keen on a 1.8L displacement further down the line, then you can bore out your B16.